dokku/dokku/docs/nginx.md

 See the [ssl documentation](/dokku/deployment/ssl-configuration/).

-## Disabling Nginx & Proxy port mappings
+## Disabling Nginx & Managing Proxy Port mappings

 See the [proxy documentation](/dokku/proxy/).